-The Kentucky Oaks is rated as a Grade 1 stakes race and carries a purse of $1,250,000.
+The Kentucky Oaks is a Grade 1 stakes race and carries a purse of $1,250,000.
 Like the Derby, the Oaks was first run in 1875, and they together remain the oldest annually contested sporting events in America.
 They are also the oldest horse races in America to be held in the same location since their inception.

 Similar to the blanket of roses that goes to the winner of the Derby, the winner of the Kentucky Oaks receives a blanket of lilies - Lilies for the Fillies.